Oluwa-Laughter/isaacmakinde/README.md

 1. Fork
 2. Clone the forked repository to your local machine using `git clone`.
-3. Navigate to the project directory: `cd vickyjay`.
+3. Navigate to the project directory: `cd isaacmakinde`.
 4. Install project dependencies using `npm install`.
 5. Start the development server: `npm run dev`.
 6. Open your web browser and navigate to `http://localhost:5173` to view the portfolio.